MicrosoftDocs/connected-spaces/articles/home-page.md

 # Get started with the Dynamics 365 Connected Spaces Preview web app

-The Dynamics 365 Connected Spaces web app [works together with the Azure Stack Edge gateway, networked cameras, and the Azure Cloud Service](how-cs-works.md) to provide you with insights on your connected store or space.
+The Dynamics 365 Connected Spaces Preview web app [works together with the Azure Stack Edge gateway, networked cameras, and the Azure Cloud Service](how-cs-works.md) to provide you with insights on your connected store or space.
 You can use the web app to:

 - [Connect cameras to your Azure Stack Edge gateway](cameras-connect.md)